SauloSilva/sinatra-active-model-serializers/README.md

 # Sinatra::ActiveModelSerializers

-This gem has the function of adapt the activate serializer model to work in Sinatra from a more practical way with yours models.
+This gem has the function of adapt the active model serializers to work in Sinatra from a more practical way with models.
 If do you use everything at the default, just  require `sinatra_active_model_serializers` for serializers work correctly the a json response.

 ## Requirements